Shonan Pandora: 2015: four-year-old season

 On 29 November Shonan Pandora was one of sixteen horses to contest the 35th running of the Japan Cup over 2400 metres at Tokyo and was made the 8.2/1 fourth choice in the betting market behind Lovely Day, Gold Ship and Mikki Queen (Yushun Himba, Shuka Sho).
 The race attracted four challengers from Europe, namely Trip To Paris, Erupt (Grand Prix de Paris), Nightflower (Preis von Europa) and Ito (Grosser Preis von Bayern).
 The best-fancied of the other Japanese runners were Sounds of Earth and Last Impact (Kyoto Daishoten).
 Ikezoe settled the filly in mid-division as the outsider Curren Mirotic set the pace, but began to make steady progress approaching the final turn.
 Lovely Day went to the front in the straight but Shonan Pandora launched a strong challenge on the outside, closely followed by Sounds of Earth, whilst Last Impact made rapid progress on the inside rail.
 The filly gained the advantage in the final strides and won by a neck from Last Impact with Lovely Day a neck away in third.
 The first fifteen finishers were covered by only four and a half lengths.
 Asked about the filly's future, her trainer Tomokazu Takano said "She is a very small-built filly and there are a lot of races in Japan where she could show her strength.
 It will be totally up to the owner.
 She is a filly with an independent mind.
 She isn't a bad horse but she is territorial".
 Ikezoe explained "For the Tenno Sho, she had been in good shape but we couldn’t get a good position.
 I felt that God was testing me, giving me this chance to make good on things.
 Today, I decided not to wait as much before making my move.
 I rode more aggressively.
 She was nicely in hand and feeling very supple and very light-footed.
 She gets that from her sire... there was a lot of bumping around.
 She got bumped too but it didn’t bother her.
 She squeezed through.
 Today, I really seriously rode to win.
 And, since I won, I think God would now approve".

 2016: five-year-old season

 Shonan Pandora returned as a five-year-old and made her seasonal debut at Hanshin on 3 April when she finished third behind Ambitious and Kitasan Black in the Osaka Hai.
-On 15 May she was dropped back in distance for a second attempt at the Victoria Mile but was beaten into third place behind Straight Girl an Mikki Queen.
+On 15 May she was dropped back in distance for a second attempt at the Victoria Mile but was beaten into third place behind Straight Girl and Mikki Queen.
 She did not run competitively again and was retired from racing at the end of the season.

+Racing form

+Shonan Pandora won five races and hit the podium seven more times out of 18 starts.
+This data is available based on JBIS and netkeiba.